 - Remote Videographers who are professional videographers that ensure the remote proceeding is recorded on the record and produce either a synchronized video with transcript or an unsynchronized video.

-- Remote Technicians who provide in-proceeding audio videoconferencing technical support, drive meeting controls, troubleshoot technology issues, and oversee Zoom breakout room setup and management.
+- Remote Technicians who provide in-proceeding support, drive meeting controls, and troubleshoot technology issues.

-- Remote Interpreters who are professional interpreters, available in over 200 languages, that attend the proceeding remotely.
+- Remote Interpreters are available in over 200 languages and attend the proceeding remotely.

 We offer advanced training and conduct testing with each user and location to make sure every event goes smoothly.